rzzzwilson/notify/README.md

 # notify
-A (hopefully) cross-platform method of notifying some sort of problem.
+A (hopefully) cross-platform method of notifying some sort of problem for python.

 If you write a python GUI program that starts from a desktop icon or a filemanager item you have a problem if the program cannot properly